Average Insurance Rates by Car Model Types

 Why Do Some Automobiles Cost More (or Less) to Insure?

-• Purchase Price — When you buy full coverage the carrier undertakes to pay the full value of the car if it is stolen or totaled.
-That is why more expensive automobiles would usually cost more.
+• Purchase Price — When you buy full coverage car insurance the carrier typically undertakes to pay the actual cash value of the car if it is stolen or totaled.
+That is why more expensive automobiles would usually cost more to insure.

 Typical Insurance Rates by Auto Model Types